 (2) an administrative penalty.

-(d) A licensee allowing a license to expire instead of accepting a proposed license revocation is disqualified from licensure in Texas.
+(d) A licensee allowing a license to expire instead of accepting a proposed license revocation is permanently disqualified from licensure in Texas.

-(e) A person with an expired license must return the license certificate to .
+(e) A person with an expired license must return the license certificate to the Texas Health and Human Services Commission DADS.

 §555.57.
 Schedule of Sanctions.

-(a) may impose one or more of the following sanctions against a licensee for violations listed in §18.54 of this subchapter (relating to Rule or Statutory Violations) and §18.55 of this subchapter (relating to Violations of Standards of Conduct):
+(a) The Texas Health and Human Services Commission (HHSC) DADS may impose one or more of the following sanctions against a licensee for a violation listed in §555.54 of this subchapter (relating to Rule or Statutory Violations) or §555.55 of this subchapter (relating to Violations of Standards of Conduct):

-(1) revocation of license;
+(1) license revocation;

 (2) license suspension;